iLib-js/ilib-loctool-webos-c/README.md

 ## Release Notes

 v1.1.6
-* updated dependencies
+* updated dependencies. (loctool: 2.16.3)
-* Use the logger provided by the loctool instead of using log4js directly.
+* Used the logger provided by the loctool instead of using log4js directly.
-* Add node 16 version testing for circleCI (minimum version of node is v10)
+* Added node 16 version testing for circleCI. (minimum version of node is v10.0.0)

 v1.1.5
 * Updated dependent module version to have the latest one. (loctool: 2.16.2)